-Would you like to use your knowledge and understanding of communications and PR to promote the work of Girlguiding in your local area?
-Becoming a Communications and PR Adviser could be for you!
+Would you like to support volunteers in your community to get the most out of the opportunities at Girlguiding and everything it has to offer?
+Becoming a Girlguiding Outdoor Activities Adviser could be for you!

 Role title:

 Specialism:

 Supported by:

 Suggested time commitment:

 Length of time in role:

 Location:

 If you are interested in this role:

 Girlguiding is the leading charity for girls and young women in the UK.
 Thanks to the dedication and support of 100,000 amazing volunteers, we are active in every part of the UK, giving girls and young women a space where they can be themselves, have fun, build brilliant friendships, gain valuable life skills and make a positive difference to their lives and their communities.

 Our incredible volunteers contribute more than ten million hours to guiding every year.
 Some give us a couple of hours here and there - helping out with driving for trips and holidays, fundraising and events planning, or even doing the annual accounts for local groups.
 Others give their time as Leaders or Assistant Leaders for units, providing girls and young women with a space where they can be themselves.
 Whatever your skills and interests, and no matter how much time you have to spare, one of our volunteering roles is bound to suit you.

 'As well as giving the girls amazing opportunities, I feel I've also personally benefited from volunteering.
 It's really rewarding for me and I feel I've achieved something great.'
 Lisa, Girlguiding volunteer